yoyoberenguer/Homing-missile/README.md

   Guided ballistic missile :
   This missile adjust its direction by adding small degrees values (turn radius) until reaching the optimal angle difference (0 degrees).
-  The missile in on collision course when the angle between the missile heading and the target heading difference is approximately null.
+  The missile is in on collision course when the angle between the missile heading and the target heading difference is approximately null.
   ```
 - InterceptMissile